Fleur du Mal

-Fleur du Mal is a lingerie and ready-to-wear brand that sells at retailers including Shopbop, Barneys, and Net-a-porter.
-The company was founded in 2012 by Jennifer Zuccarini.
+Fleur du Mal is a lingerie, clothing and beauty retailer, founded in 2012 by Jennifer Zuccarini.

-Between 2017 and 2019, Fleur de Mal opened a boutique in SoHo, New York City, and Los Angeles, California.
+Between 2017 and 2019, Fleur du Mal opened a boutique in SoHo, New York City, and Los Angeles, California.
+In August 2025, Fleur du Mal expanded into its second New York City location, opening a boutique in Williamsburg, Brooklyn.

 Founder's background

 The founder, Jennifer Zuccarini, grew up in Toronto, Canada, and later moved to New York, where she lived for almost 14 years.
 She previously stated that her parents were her inspiration for entering the fashion field.
 She studied Fine Arts in Montreal, after which she completed another degree in Fashion Design at Fashion Institute of Technology.
 Zuccarini worked at Nanette Lepore, an online store until 2005 when she was planning a new business with her partner, Nanette Lepore.
 In 2008. she started working for Victoria's Secret as a lingerie designer.

 Company history

 After working at Kiki and Victoria's Secret, Zuccarini created Fleur du Mal, a lingerie brand with items meant to be worn every day.
 Zuccarini took the name from a collection of poems by Charles Baudelaire, Les Fleurs du mal ("the flowers of evil").
 Zuccarini felt that Baudelaire was a good inspiration for the brand, as he was a "decadent and tormented artist, a true dandy, who spent everything he had on clothing, opium, and women".
 The primary goal for Zuccarini was to change people's views towards lingerie, as Zuccarini felt that lingerie played an important role as a part of women's wardrobe and should not be limited to special events such as a date.

 In 2017 Fleur du Mal launched a ready-to-wear label.
 During the same year the newspaper Observer stated that Fleur du Mal had become Hollywood's go-to lingerie line.
 In 2019 The Independent named the brand one of the "65 best online clothing stores in the US".